Education Program Officer

 The majority of Community Foundation scholarship donors have elected to make need one of the considerations during the selection process; however, the Cayvan String Instrument; Englehardt (Lowell), and the Grand Rapids Combined Theatre Scholarships are not based primarily on need.

 Yes, a helpful tool for estimating financial aid and calculating your estimated EFC and financial need is found at www.finaid.org/calculators.
-Once you enter your student income, parent income, and estimated school costs, it will calculate an amount based on US Department of Education EFC formulas.
+Once you enter your student income, family income, and estimated school costs, it will calculate an amount based on US Department of Education EFC formulas.

 Yes.
 Occasionally a student may be selected to receive a scholarship from more than one Foundation scholarship fund.

 Yes, the majority of Grand Rapids Community Foundation scholarships are one-time awards.
 You may submit a new application each year if you continue to fit the scholarship’s criteria.
 If you received a renewable scholarship, you will be notified by foundation staff and reminded to re-apply.